hotio/website/docs/containers/qbittorrent.md

 You will also have to add these additional environment variables `-e TORGUARD_USER="ServiceUsername" -e TORGUARD_PASS="ServicePassword"` or fill them in into the script directly (see `curl` command).
 These credentials can be found [here](https://torguard.net/clientarea.php?action=changepw).

 My experience with getting TorGuard working wasn't the smoothest journey to say the least.
-I had to click around quite a bit and finally after generating my 3rd config it finally worked.
+I had to click around quite a bit and finally after generating my 3rd config it worked.
 On the `Netherlands` server for example I didn't get any internet connectivity and at first I was unable to get port forwarding working on the `Germany` server.
 All of a sudden after generating the 3rd config and also pasting in the ip found under `My Fixed IPs`, that seems to populate when doing a Port Forward Request, I managed to get port forwarding working.
 So don't give up too soon, it can all work eventually.

 ## Executing your own scripts